ackertyson/provide-mssql/README.md

 ## Tedious config

-Additional Tedious configuration options (passed to the Tedious contructor as `config.options`) may be defined on the model as a `config` block; including a `pool` object will pass those values to the ConnectionPool constructor:
+Additional Tedious configuration options (passed to the Tedious constructor as `config.options`) may be defined on the model as a `config` block; including a `pool` object will pass those values to the ConnectionPool constructor: